- Calendar

 During Kali Puja, devotees worship Goddess Kali in their homes through clay sculptures and temporary shrines similar to the Durga Puja celebration.

-For example, the Brahmin way to celebrate Kali Puja is by worshiping Adya Shakti Kali, and no animals are sacrificed but in the Tantric way, animal sacrifices are a must.
+For example, the Brahmin way to celebrate Kali Puja is by worshiping Adya Shakti Kali, and no animals are sacrificed, but in the Tantric way, animal sacrifices are a must.

 Kali Puja is celebrated with great enthusiasm across West Bengal and some great well-known pandals are Dinhata, Naihati, North 24 Paraganas, etc. Dinhata, Naihati, North 24 Paraganas, etc.

-Some temples dedicated to Kali that are crowded throughout the year by people all over the world are Dakshineswar Kali Temple and the Kalighat Kali Temple.
+Some temples dedicated to Kali that are crowded throughout the year by people all over the world are Dakshineswar Kali Temple and the Kali ghat Kali Temple.
 We cannot forget about Tarapith and Khepa Kali in Katwa during this time of the year.
 Dakshineswar Kali Temple and the Kalighat Kali Temple.
 We cannot forget about Tarapith and Khepa Kali in Katwa during this time of the year.

-How Kali Puja is Celebrated
+How Kali Puja Ii Celebrated

 The pandals come alive at night with the glow of countless oil lamps and the hypnotic sound of devotional songs and rhythmic drum beats.
 Devotees flock in large numbers to honor the fierce yet benevolent goddess.